About personal security in Medieval Kanem-Bornu:

-At its peak, the Kanem-Bornu empire controlled an area of 776,996 square kilometres (300,000 square miles).
+At its peak, the Kanem-Bornu empire controlled an area of 776,996 square kilometres (300,000 square miles), west of Lake Chad.
 For 2018, that would have covered Chad, Niger, north-eastern Nigeria, Libya, northern Cameroon and parts of Sudan.
 In comparison, the Eastern Roman Empire, a contemporary state, had a population of 5 million and covered an area of 1.050 million square kilometres.

 The Kanem-Bornu Empire had a sense of history and, unlike the usual erroneous presumption about Africa, left us a large amount of records about its history including a Kings list.
 The early history of the Empire is mainly known from the Royal Chronicle or GIRGAM discovered in 1851 by the German traveler Heinrich Barth.